RoboSense-LiDAR/rs_driver/doc/howto/how_to_offline_decode_pcap.md

-# How to online use driver
+# How to offline decode pcap bag

 ## 1 Introduction

-This document will show you how to use the API to get point cloud from LiDAR.
+This document will show you how to use the API to decode pcap bag.